domschrei/mallob/README.md

 * [Compile Time Regular Expressions](https://github.com/hanickadot/compile-time-regular-expressions) by Hana Dusíková, for matching particular user inputs
 * [robin_hood hashing](https://github.com/martinus/robin-hood-hashing) by Martin Ankerl, for efficient unordered maps and sets

-If you make use of Mallob in an academic setting, please cite the following two conference papers.
+If you make use of Mallob in an academic setting, please cite the following conference papers.
 If you can (or want to) cite only one of them, then please cite the SAT'21 paper when focusing on our SAT engine and the Euro-Par'22 paper when focusing on the scheduling aspects of our system.
 ```
 @inproceedings{schreiber2021scalable,
   title={Scalable SAT Solving in the Cloud},